 The City of Charleston offers 1,656 metered parking spaces with two methods of payment: coins and the SmartCard.
-All meters require payment from Monday through Saturday, 9 a.m. to 6 p.m. (excluding Sunday and official city holidays).
-The hours for parking meters in the City's surface lots are 8 a.m. to 6 p.m., Monday through Saturday.
+All meters require payment from Monday through Saturday, 9 a.m. to 10 p.m. (excluding Sunday and official city holidays).
+The hours for parking meters in the City's surface lots are 8 a.m. to 10 p.m., Monday through Saturday.
 The rate for both parking meters and surface lots is $2 per hour, with a 2-hour limit.
 Parking meters accept VISA, Mastercard, City of Charleston SmartCards and coins for payment.

 The SmartCard is an economical and convenient payment method for parking meters in the city of Charleston.
 Users pay a one-time charge of $5 for the card and then purchase meter time for the card.
 SmartCards are available for purchase at the Visitor Center Gift Shop at 375 Meeting Street.